bjuergens/whatcable-gnome/README.md

 ## How it works

 WhatCable-GNOME is a pure-GJS panel indicator.
-It periodically invokes `whatcable-linux --json` via `Gio.Subprocess` and renders the parsed JSON into a popup menu.
-Each entry in the JSON output becomes a sub-menu with the device's headline, bullets, charging diagnostics, and (for chargers) the full PDO list.
-Output is permissively validated — malformed entries become a warning row instead of breaking the menu.
+It invokes `whatcable-linux --json` via `Gio.Subprocess` and renders each entry as a sub-menu with the device's headline, bullets, charging diagnostics, and (for chargers) the PDO list.
+Malformed entries degrade to a warning row.

-All the actual work — reading `/sys/bus/usb/devices/`, `/sys/class/typec/`, `/sys/class/usb_power_delivery/`, decoding USB PD VDOs, identifying charging bottlenecks — lives in the upstream CLI.
-Keeping the extension thin makes it small and easy to audit (which matters for the GNOME Extensions review process).
+All the real work — reading `/sys/bus/usb/devices/`, `/sys/class/typec/`, `/sys/class/usb_power_delivery/`, decoding PD VDOs, identifying charging bottlenecks — lives in the upstream CLI.

 ## Caveats